-Story as an ethical experience from the late seventeenth century to the mid nineteenth century, especially in the popular novel and in the theatre.
-I have published widely on the novel and women’s writing in the eighteenth century and am currently writing a book about the role of the theatre in the invention of the ‘novel’ over this period.
+I have published widely on the novel and women’s writing in the eighteenth century and am currently writing a book about the role of the theatre in the invention of the ‘novel’ over this period (due for publication Autumn 2020).
 The intention here is not simply to consider the use of novel plots as sources for plays but the presence of theatrical models of character, action and affect in the novel of the long eighteenth century, apprenticeships and continuing engagements with the theatre by more or less successful novelists.
-I am interested in supervising doctoral students working in eighteenth-century women's writing, in the fiction of fantasy in the same period (it novels, oriental fiction, fairy tales), the early novel, theatre and performance of the Georgian and Regency periods.
+Most recently I have been Principal Investigator on a project 'Opening the Edgeworth Papers' working with the Bodleian Library to promote scholarly and public interest in the archive of papers they hold associated with Maria Edgeworth and her family I am interested in supervising doctoral students working in eighteenth-century women's writing, in the fiction of fantasy in the same period (it novels, oriental fiction, fairy tales), the early novel, theatre and performance of the Georgian and Regency periods.

-See also my website on Georgian Theatre and the Novel and occasional blog https://enlightenedfeministinoxford.wordpress.com/.
+See also my website on Georgian Theatre and the Novel.

 Literature 1500-1800; the novel; Restoration and Georgian theatre; women’s writing; theories of character and cognition in literature; feminist theory and feminist writing.